NVIDIA/framework-reproducibility/README.md

 Notes:
   * multi-algo: From NGC 19.12 onwards, the cuDNN forward and backward convolution algorithms are selected deterministically from several deterministic algorithms.
-Prior to this (i.e. NGC 19.11 and earler and all currently released versions of stock TensorFlow), there was only one deterministic algorithm selected for each of the forward and two backward paths.
+Prior to this (i.e. NGC 19.11 and earlier, and all currently released versions of stock TensorFlow), there is only one deterministic algorithm selected for each of the forward and two backward paths.
 In those versions of TensorFlow, some layer configurations are not supported (resulting in an exception).
 The multi-algorithm support